 Configure IP Desk Phones for a Branch Office

 The ability to configure remote extensions is an essential IP PBX feature that enables a company with branch offices to share office telephone infrastructure.
-Hence, once the PBX installation has been completed, the organization will be able to save on the cost of acquiring smaller PBX systems for the branch offices.
+Hence, once the IP PBX installation has been completed, the organization will be able to save on the cost of acquiring smaller PBX systems for the branch offices.

 As a matter of fact, most organizations have realized big reductions in terms of capital expenditure allocations.
-For with remote extensions, there will be no cost allocations to maintain separate telephony infrastructure for each branch office.
+For remote extensions, there will be no cost allocations to maintain separate telephony infrastructure for each branch office.
 This is because SIP technology has made possible to establish a peer to peer connectivity between different service providers.

 In order to configure IP phone extensions remotely, you will be required to do port forwarding on the router.
 In the same way, you must configure NAT settings of the PBX system.
-In so doing, you will be able to configure an office extension using the WAN IP address.
+Thus, in so doing, you will be able to configure an office extension using the WAN IP address.
 What is more, you will still be able to configure office telephone extensions remotely even when the IP address of the IP desktop phone and that of the IP PBX are in different LANs.

 How to Configure Remote Extensions

 Firstly, log on to the router and configure port forwarding.
 By configuring port forwarding, you will simply be telling the router to allow traffic from on the specific pot numbers.
 Specifically, port 5060 is usually used to transfer voice packet.
 Kindly note that the port configurations will be done on the router connected to the IP PBX.